beno/roda-rest_api/README.md

 ### Caveat

 This plugin catches StandardError when performing the data access methods (list, one, save, delete) and will return a 404 or 422 response code when an error is thrown.
-This can be cumbersome development, therefore you should develop and test your data access methods in isolation.
+This can be cumbersome in development, therefore you should develop and test your data access methods in isolation.
 This is good practice anyway.